jhades/ng2-minimal/README.md

 This repo is meant as a starting point for learning purposes only.
 It aims at being at the sweet spot for giving the beginner a gentle introduction to parts of the Angular 2 ecosystem - a simple example that still already uses the Typescript compiler, SystemJs and the SystemJs builder.

-This build is both simple but still already has a lot of features and tools without being overwhelming, and it allows to get a feel for what the development Ecosystem of the framework looks like right off the bat.
+This build is simple but still already has a lot of features and tools without being overwhelming, and it allows to get a feel for what the development Ecosystem of the framework looks like right off the bat.

 The way that it works is the following: